Herpes Treatments – But No Herpes Cure

 Dosage Guidelines from the CDC:

-There are many topical treatments for genital herpes on the market but most have NOT been shown to be effective in any sort of bona-fide clinical studies.
+There are many topical herpes treatments on the market but most have NOT been shown to be effective in any sort of bona-fide clinical studies.
 In fact, some topical treatments “claim” to have had success in bona-fide clinical tests – when in fact – their skewed tests would not be considered valid by any reputable medical professional.
 Beware of expensive topical treatments that make “clinically proven” claims.

 Some topical “cold sore” treatments are on the market, that may be effective at “soothing” the pain of cold sores, although they may or may not have any effect at reducing the duration of the outbreak.
 And no topical solutions can make valid claims to reduce the number of future outbreaks.
 Most people have fewer outbreaks over time – without the use of any topical treatment.